CinicoDiogenes/CinicoDiogenes/README.md

 - 👋 Hi, I’m @CinicoDiogenes
 - 👀 I’m interested in FrontEnd programmer
 - 🌱 I’m currently learning FrontEnd Skills + frameWorks
-- 💞️ I’m looking to collaborate on Web Developper
+- 💞️ I’m looking to collaborate on Web Developer
 - 📫 How to reach me andrecostta.it@gmail.com

 <!---